Orange-OpenSource/ouds-ios/docs_release/README.md

 ## About documentation

-The documentation tool in use is [Swift DocC](https://www.swift.org/documentation/docc/) ; we try as best as we can to use these conventions in our source code, and use also DocC catalogs so as to let Xcode build the doccarchives and render the documentation in the Apple fashion.
+The documentation tool in use is [Swift DocC](https://www.swift.org/documentation/docc/) ; we try as best as we can to use these conventions in our source code, and use also _DocC_ catalogs so as to let _Xcode_ build the _doccarchives_ and render the documentation in the Apple fashion.
-The documentation should be updated during a release ; to do that a script has been designed to update the GitHub Pages dedicated to the documentation in the OUDS iOS repository.
+The documentation should be updated during a release ; to do that a script has been designed to update the _GitHub Pages_ dedicated to the documentation in the OUDS iOS repository.
-However, because we faced several issues with `swift package`, `xcodebuild` and `xcrun docc` commands and were not able yet to use them to generate the doccarchives and the HTML pages, a manual step must be done before.
-For further details, see [#95](https://github.com/Orange-OpenSource/ouds-ios/issues/95) and [#168](https://github.com/Orange-OpenSource/ouds-ios/issues/168) (in few words: not possible to manage easily multiple targets in Swift Package, _UIKit_ not supported).
+However, because we faced several issues with `swift package`, `xcodebuild` and `xcrun docc` commands and were not able yet to use them to generate the _doccarchives_ and the HTML pages, a manual step must be done for the update.
+For further details, see [#95](https://github.com/Orange-OpenSource/ouds-ios/issues/95) and [#168](https://github.com/Orange-OpenSource/ouds-ios/issues/168) (in few words: not possible to manage easily multiple targets in Swift Package, _UIKit_ not supported, no unified _doccarchive_ for several targets).

-First, you will have to use Xcode to build the documentation (_Product > Build Documentation_) which will open the documentation viewer.
+First, you will have to use _Xcode_ to build the documentation (_Product > Build Documentation_) which will open the documentation viewer.
-Then, **for each documentation catalog of the Swift package, i.e. for each target**, export the doccarchive **in your _Downloads_ folder**.
+Then, **for each documentation catalog of the Swift package, i.e. for each target**, export the _doccarchive_ **in your _Downloads_ folder**.
-Today you will have to do this operation for the doccarchives *OUDS*, *OUDSComponents*, *OUDSFoundations*, *OUDSModules*, *OUDSThemesInverse*, *OUDSThemesOrange*, *OUDSTokensComponent*, *OUDSTokenSemantic* and *OUDSTokenRaw*.
+Today you will have to do this operation for the _doccarchives_ *OUDS*, *OUDSComponents*, *OUDSFoundations*, *OUDSModules*, *OUDSThemesInverse*, *OUDSThemesOrange*, *OUDSTokensComponent*, *OUDSTokenSemantic* and *OUDSTokenRaw*.

-Then, you will have to run the script `uploadWebDoc.sh` which will use these doccarchives, get their HTML content and upload the GitHub Pages branch.
+Then, you will have to run the script `uploadWebDoc.sh` which will use these _doccarchives_, get their HTML content and upload the GitHub Pages branch.

 ```shell
 # To show the help: